Sunday, June 27, 2010

 41 United Kingdom

-A: Whoever it was composed by, and however professionally, it’s still at least twenty years too late.
+A: Whoever it was composed by, and however professionally, it’s still at least 20 years too late.
 The orchestration is top-notch, needless to say.

 42 Spain